 What is Mammography?

-Mammography is a radiological imaging method widely used for early detection of breast cancer.
-It’s generally recommended for women over 40 and reveals masses, calcifications, or abnormal structures in breast tissue.
-Long used as a primary screening method for breast health, mammography can now also be a promising tool for early diagnosis of cardiovascular diseases.
+Mammography is a widely used radiological imaging method for the early diagnosis of breast cancer.
+It is generally recommended for women over 40 and reveals masses, calcifications, or abnormal structures in breast tissue.
+While mammography has been the primary screening method for breast health for many years, it can now also be a promising tool for the early diagnosis of cardiovascular diseases.

 A New Development: Detecting Cardiovascular Risks in Mammography

-Recent scientific studies have shown that mammography images should evaluate not only breast tissue but also calcification findings in breast arteries.
+Recent scientific studies have shown that mammography images should not only focus on breast tissue but also evaluate calcification findings in the breast arteries.

-This calcification may be related to arterial stiffness (atherosclerosis) and thus could be a harbinger of heart attack, stroke, and other cardiovascular diseases.
+This calcification can be associated with atherosclerosis (hardening of the arteries) and thus may be a harbinger of heart attack, stroke, and other cardiovascular diseases.

 What Do Scientific Data Say?